Does Cooking Wine Remove Alcohol

 The type of wine used in cooking can also influence the evaporation of alcohol.
 Wines with higher alcohol content, such as fortified wines, may retain more alcohol after cooking compared to lower-alcohol varieties.
 Additionally, the surface area of the cooking vessel and the intensity of the heat can impact the rate at which alcohol evaporates.

-See also How To Uncork Wine
+See also How Long After Opening Red Wine

 Debunking Common Myths